Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)

-Patient information: Colposcopy (Beyond the Basics)
+Patient education: Colposcopy (Beyond the Basics)

-Patient information: Treatment of precancerous cells of the cervix (Beyond the Basics)
+Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

-Patient information: Abdominal hysterectomy (Beyond the Basics)
+Patient education: Abdominal hysterectomy (Beyond the Basics)

-Patient information: Sexual problems in women (Beyond the Basics)
+Patient education: Sexual problems in women (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Cervical intraepithelial neoplasia: Definition, incidence, and pathogenesis
+Cervical intraepithelial neoplasia: Terminology, incidence, pathogenesis, and prevention

 Invasive cervical cancer: Epidemiology, risk factors, clinical manifestations, and diagnosis

-Management of early stage cervical cancer
+Management of early-stage cervical cancer

 Management of locally advanced cervical cancer